brianpatrick/cosmic-view-life/README.md

 to tweak star appearance, and also an option to set an asset name for fading.
 (This is a little complicated, just ask me.)

+NOT ANYMORE - NEED TO REWRITE THIS because I made a separate script to clean out the cache

-The cache dir is cleaned out automatically, you need to provide its location on your setup.
+XXX The cache dir is cleaned out automatically, you need to provide its location on your setup.

 The asset dir is where you want the assets placed when run.